hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### GetAllowance
-Gets the supplier allowance (amount of tokens that can be minted by an account) for a certain account and a stable coin.
+Gets the supplier allowance (amount of tokens that can be minted by an account) for an account and a stable coin.

 **Spec:**